-31.4.3.4.2.3 Net reductions in TCC revenues will reflect the forecasted impact of the project on TCC auction revenues and day-ahead residual congestion rents allocated to load in each zone, excluding the congestion rents that accrue to any Incremental TCCs that may be made feasible as a result of this project.
+31.4.3.4.2.3 Reductions in TCC revenues will reflect the forecasted impact of the project on TCC auction revenues and day-ahead residual congestion rents allocated to load in each zone, not including the congestion rents that accrue to any Incremental TCCs that may be made feasible as a result of this project.
 This impact will include forecasts of: (1) the total impact of that project on the Transmission Service Charge offset applicable to loads in each zone (which may vary for loads in a given zone that are in different Transmission Districts); (2) the total impact of that project on the NYPA Transmission Adjustment Charge offset applicable to loads in that zone; and (3) the total impact of that project on payments made to LSEs serving load in that zone that hold Grandfathered Rights or Grandfathered TCCs, to the extent that these have not been taken into account in the calculation of item (1) above.
 These forecasts shall be performed using the procedure described in Appendix B to this Attachment Y.

-31.4.3.4.2.4 Estimated TCC revenues from any Incremental TCCs created by a proposed regulated economic transmission project over the ten-year period commencing with the project’s commercial operation date will be added to the net load savings used for the cost allocation and beneficiary determination.
+31.4.3.4.2.4 Estimated TCC revenues from any Incremental TCCs created by a proposed RETP over the ten-year period commencing with the project’s commercial operation date will be added to the Net Load Savings used for the cost allocation and beneficiary determination.

-31.4.3.4.2.5 The NYISO will solicit bilateral contract information from all Load Serving Entities, which will provide the NYISO with bilateral energy contract data for modeling contracts that do not receive benefits, in whole or in part, from LBMP reductions, and for which the time period covered by the contract is within the ten-year period beginning with the commercial operation date of the project.
-Bilateral contract payment information that is not provided to the NYISO will not be included in the calculation of the present value of the annual zonal LBMP savings in section (i) above.
+31.4.3.4.2.5 The ISO will solicit bilateral contract information from all Load Serving Entities, which will provide the ISO with bilateral energy contract data for modeling contracts that do not receive benefits, in whole or in part, from LBMP reductions, and for which the time period covered by the contract is within the ten-year period beginning with the commercial operation date of the project.
+Bilateral contract payment information that is not provided to the ISO will not be included in the calculation of the present value of the annual zonal LBMP savings in section 31.4.3.4.2.1 above.

 31.4.3.4.2.5.1 All bilateral contract information submitted to the ISO must identify the source of the contract information, including citations to any public documents including but not limited to annual reports or regulatory filings

-31.4.3.4.2.5.2 All non-public bilateral contract information will be protected in accordance with the ISO’s Code of Conduct, as set forth in Section 12.4 of Attachment F of the OATT, and Article 6 of the Services Tariff.
+31.4.3.4.2.5.2 All non-public bilateral contract information will be protected in accordance with the ISO’s Code of Conduct, as set forth in Section 12.4 of Attachment F of the ISO OATT, and Article 6 of the ISO Services Tariff.

 31.4.3.4.2.5.3 All bilateral contract information and information on LSE-owned generation submitted to the ISO must include the following information: